hhtml-de/website/src/events/2024-11-05-fifth-meetup.md

     description: Changed the date.
 HHTML will take place on November 5th, 2024
   - date: 2024-07-27
     description: New speaker infos.
 Manuel Matuzovic will most probably give a talk (to be announced) and you can win a copy of his new Accessibility Cookbook.
+  - date: 2024-07-27 19:10:00
+    description: Updated COVID19 policy.
+We kindly request you to test yourself upfront.
+Thank you for your cooperation.
 ---

 There is going to be a fifth edition of our Hamburg HTML meetup, all about the web platform and accessibility.